 1. Developmental Screening

-By now your baby may have covered several developmental milestones characteristic to his age.
+By now your baby may have covered several developmental milestones characteristic of his age.
 The doctor may implement a few screening tests to track your baby’s developmental advancement.

 2. Hepatitis B Dosage